hlorenzi/customasm/README.md

 [📋 Check out the documentation](/doc/index.md) for more in-depth instructions.

-🕹 Also, [check out an example project](/examples/nes/) which targets the NES!
+[🕹 Check out an example project](/examples/nes/) which targets the NES!

 You can compile from source by simply doing `cargo build`.
 There's also a battery of tests available at `cargo test`.